 His run was however enough to secure a fresh two-year tour card as one of the top four ranked players outside of the top 64 on the one-year ranking list.

-Friends with fellow Antrim Ace Mark Allen, Brown has reached the last 16 stage of four ranking events including the 2021 UK Championship in York.
+Friends with fellow Antrim Ace Mark Allen, Brown has reached the last 16 stage of five ranking events including the 2021 UK Championship in York.

 In 2018, Brown reached the final of the EBSA European Championship, losing 7-2 to England’s Harvey Chandler.
 He subsequently came through Q School later that year to return to the World Snooker Tour for the first time since the 2009/10 season.

 He is also a four-time winner of the Northern Ireland Amateur Championship.